 The United States spends more on healthcare than any other nation, researchers from The Dartmouth Institute for Health Policy and Clinical Practice reported, totaling $3.3 trillion in 2016.

 The study team evaluated how prescription drugs, disease awareness campaigns, health services, and laboratory tests and the related consequences and regulation have been marketed in the U.S. between 1997 and 2016.
-They assessed consumer advertising; professional marketing; actions taken by the Food and Drug Administration (FDA), Federal Trade Commission, state attorneys, and U.S. Department of Justice; and searches pertaining to expenditures, content, and consequences and regulation of consumer and professional medical marketing conducted in PubMed, Business Source Ultimate, and Lexis Nexis.
+They assessed consumer advertising; professional marketing like the one from a top agency; actions taken by the Food and Drug Administration (FDA), Federal Trade Commission, state attorneys, and U.S. Department of Justice; and searches pertaining to expenditures, content, and consequences and regulation of consumer and professional medical marketing conducted in PubMed, Business Source Ultimate, and Lexis Nexis.

 Medical marketing increased substantially from 1997 through 2016, especially DTC advertising for prescription drugs and health services.
 Despite the increase, regulatory oversight remains limited. https://t.co/0dsCkPRopB pic.twitter.com/4DJOhe39in

 “Because the goal of medical marketing is to shape our perceptions of the benefits and harms of drugs, treatments, and even of diseases, themselves, it can have a very significant impact on healthcare and can even hamper efforts to control unsustainable healthcare spending,” said study author Steven Woloshin, MD, a Dartmouth professor, in a press release.

 — Harvard T.H.
 Chan School of Public Health (@HarvardChanSPH) January 10, 2019